Who's backing whom in the Conservative leadership race?

 The majority of the 347 Tory MPs who are not taking part in the contest have now nailed their colours to the mast.

-There are now six candidates remaining.
-Jeremy Hunt and Nadhim Zahawi were eliminated on Wednesday after failing to secure at least 30 votes each in the first-round vote by Tory MPs.
-This process will be repeated until there are just two candidates left.
+The candidates faced off in a feisty TV debate on Friday night, with Rishi Sunak accusing Liz Truss of having a “fairytale” economic plan.

-Rishi Sunak, the former chancellor whose departure last week hastened the fall of Boris Johnson, is leading the pack with 88 backers.
-He is followed by Penny Mordaunt, the international trade minister, and Liz Truss, the Foreign Secretary.
+Mr Sunak, the former chancellor whose departure last week hastened the fall of Boris Johnson, is leading the pack with 101 backers.
+He is followed by Penny Mordaunt, the international trade minister and bookies' favourite, and Ms Truss, the Foreign Secretary.

 As more candidates are eliminated, we can expect lots of 'horse-trading' behind the scenes, with more socially liberal 'one nation' MPs and the Right of the party likely to unite behind respective candidates.